What is the SkillUP Program?

 - Unable to work due to an illness, injury or disability

 - Required to care for an ill or incapacitated household member

 - Receiving unemployment (in any state)

 - Attending a drug or alcohol Treatment Program

-Effective January 1, 2019, ABAWDs who lost benefits due to not meeting work requirements are once again eligible for benefits if he/she meets all other eligibility criteria.
+Effective July 1, 2023 work requirements to receive SNAP are reinstated for able bodied adults without dependents (ABAWDs) ages 18 through 49.
+To receive SNAP benefits for more than three months in a 36 month period, ABAWDs who do not meet an exemption must comply with a training/work requirement.
 If you are an ABAWD who is already in work or training, you can contact the Family Support Division at 1-855-FSD-INFO (1-855-373-4636) to see if this meets the requirement.
 Hours can also be met through participation in the SkillUP Program.